verified-network-toolchain/Verified-FEC/README.md

 by Clightgen
 - proofs/ - Coq proofs
-	- Common/ - general helper lemmas and ways to relate basic MathComp and functions with those of the Coq standard library and Compcert
+	- Common/ - general helper lemmas and ways to relate basic MathComp functions with those of the Coq standard library and Compcert
 	- Poly/ - proofs about polynomials
 		- BoolField.v - the field of 2 elements
 		- PolyField.v - results about finite fields constructed via irreducible